meshcloud/meshcloud-docs/docs/meshstack.meshmarketplace.index.md

 ```

 Role mappings must be configured for all [meshProject roles](./meshcloud.project.md#project-roles).
 Note that in
-contrast to the [Azure replicator](meshstack.azure.index.md) replication for the meshMarketplace will not create any
+contrast to the [Azure replicator](meshstack.azure.index.md) replication for the OSB Services platform will not create any
 Azure-role assignments.

 ### AAD Group Name